pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 ### Dependencies

-The dependencies will automatically be installed by Composer as part of the Search API Pantheon Module `pantheon-systems/search_api_pantheon`.
+Composer automatically installs dependencies as part of the Search API Pantheon Module `pantheon-systems/search_api_pantheon`.

-By entering the commands specified in the "Install the Search Module" section, you install the following dependencies:
+The commands specified in the next section install the following dependencies:

 - Solarium is a Solr client library for PHP and is not Drupal-specific.